*This post on tips for how to choose paint colors for your home was written when we lived in our previous home. It-+ was updated June 2021.

 Tips for how to choose paint colors for your home interior

 Here are some tips I’ve used that have helped guide me through the maze of choosing colors to fit that style.

-I studied and studied that picture and went to the Benjamin Moore store to get the color swatches of that room.
-I was shocked to discover that the shades of blue I loved so much were actually called “gray” with a healthy mix of green as well.
+I studied and studied that picture and went to the Benjamin Moore store to get the exact color swatches of that room.
+I was shocked to discover that the shades of blue in the photos were actually called “gray” with a healthy mix of green as well.

 The main point of room color and decor is to use it to achieve something that you love.
 If you love it, it’s right!